 Freshwater on your property is part of a greater catchment system, which carries accumulated contaminants all the way to our coast, harbours and estuaries.
 Any sediment, bacteria or nutrients reaching waterways on your property may well be carried beyond your boundary.

 There are many ways that you can improve the quality of water in streams, drains, wetlands and seeps on your property.
-Farm water quality improvement plans offer free, no-obligation advice specific to your property.
+Farm environment plans offer free, no-obligation advice specific to your property.

 The content of plans may vary, depending on the property involved.
 However, generally a plan includes: